All-America Selections Garden

 Art Rudolph Sun and Shade Garden

-Arthur Rudolph was a beloved sales representative from Monrovia Nursery.
-This garden, named for him, features the Lillian Koelsch gazebo, a patio, and a bubbling urn water feature.
-It also highlights plants that will provide color and interest in a part-sun and part-shade setting, as is typical of many home gardens.
+This garden highlights plants that will provide color and interest in a part-sun and part-shade setting, as is typical of many home gardens.
 Gardeners can gain inspiration from the many lovely monocots and native perennials.

 Bamboo Grove

+(Please note: the Bamboo Grove is currently CLOSED to the public for a university research project.)
 Initially planted as a wind screen for honeybee colonies in the 1940's, this aggressive form of hardy, evergreen bamboo (Phyllostachys nuda) now forms a large grove nearly 2 acres in size.
-Each season, new culms grow to over 30 feet in just weeks!
-The grove features a winding path and a foot bridge over a small stream.
-Throughout the seasons, this grove never fails to transfix visitors and has become a popular spot for photography.
+Each season, new culms grow to over 30 feet in just weeks.

 Donald B. Lacey Display Garden

-Named for the extension specialist who helped convert a massive bed of irises into a demonstration garden of annuals for the home landscape in 1964.
-This garden has grown into an incredible display of unusual and colorful annuals, tropicals, herbs, and vegetables.
-Surrounded by perennial borders and arranged in a formal pattern around a central pond, the design changes yearly, and is always a big attraction for visitors and photographers.
+Named for the extension specialist who helped convert a massive bed of irises into a demonstration garden of annuals for the home landscape in 1964, this garden has grown into an incredible display of unusual and colorful annuals, herbs, and vegetables.

 Helyar Woods